aniketg932/Voice_assistant/README.md

 We thought it would be cool to create a personal assistant in Python.
 If you are into movies you may have heard of Jarvis, an A.I. based character in the Iron Man films.
-The features that were already included in this project:-- ●.Recognize spoken voice (Speech recognition) ●.Answer in spoken voice (Text to speech)
+The features that were already included in this project:-- ●Recognize spoken voice (Speech recognition).
+  ●Answer in spoken voice (Text to speech).
-  ●.Answer simple commands.
+  ●Answer simple commands.

 Virtual desktop assistants are an awesome thing.
 If you want your machine to run on your command like Jarvis - did for Tony.
 Yes it is possible.
 It is possible using Python.
 Python offers a good major library so that we can use it for making a virtual assistant.